yanrui21/Foregut_septation_N/README.md

 - **PIV_strain_rate/** — Jupyter notebook that post-processes **PIVLab** velocity fields to compute strain rate and divergence maps.
 Includes example inputs.
 Contributed by Panos Oikonomou.
 - **Single-cell-tracking-and-trajectory-analysis/** — MATLAB utilities for TrackMate-exported trajectories: directionality, persistence, MSD with power-law fitting, and **vbSPT** state inference.
 Includes an example input.
 Contributed by Rui Yan.
 - **Golgi_Nuclei_Vectors/** — MATLAB utilities to compute nucleus→Golgi vectors and angle statistics (with a user-defined 0° reference) from dual-labeled, TrackMate-segmented data.
 Includes example inputs.
 Contributed by Rui Yan.
+- For the analysis of curvature and shape dynamics after SAM2 segmentation as well as theoretical modeling of mechano-chemical coupling of SHH diffusion, please see https://github.com/ludwighoffmann/CurvatureForegutSplit by Ludwig Hoffmann.

 ---